icanos/hassio-plejd/README.md

 https://www.home-assistant.io/integrations/homekit/

 ## Changelog
+*v 0.4.0*:
+* NEW: Implemented support for Plejd scenes, each scene appears as a switch in Home Assistant.
+* NEW: *WPH-01* is supported and generates two switches (left and right button).
+* NEW: Write queues, finally able to incorporate Plejd devices in HA automations/scenes etc.

 *v 0.3.4*:
 * NEW: `connectionTimeout` configuration parameter to enable tweaking of wait time on connection, usable for RPi 3B+.
 * FIX: Reworked some logging to get better understanding of what happens.